ksa607/budget_backend/README.md

 Run the app in production mode with `yarn start:prod`.
 We then assume all necessary environment variables are set, no `.env` file is ever read with this command.

+## How to test

+Create a `.env.test` with a simalar configuration as above (use another database).

+Run the tests with `yarn test`.
+To get coverage run `yarn test:coverage`.

 ## Common errors

 * Modules not found errors, try this and run again: